 Take Them Somewhere Quiet

 If you aren’t one for big parties, but your neighborhood is, it’s best to take a little road-trip to somewhere quiet and peaceful for your pup.
 Avoiding the close proximity of fireworks will be the best way to prevent anxiety or outbursts of panic.

 By giving your pet something fun to do, you can occupy their attention away from any impending anxiety!
-New toys, tasty treats, or fun games are the ideal way to divert their attention – a chew toy covered in peanut butter is the ultimate distraction!
+So, if your dog is afraid of fireworks, new toys, tasty treats, or fun games are an ideal way to divert their attention – a chew toy covered in peanut butter is the ultimate distraction!